 The resolution reserve totalled SEK 46,9 billion at the end of 2020.
 This represents just over 2,75 per cent of total guaranteed deposits.

 Deposit insurance is a form of consumer protection to ensure that depositors feel secure even in times of financial instability.
 Under the deposit insurance scheme, the state will compensate depositors up to a maximum of SEK 1,050,000 per person if their bank or institution fails.

 As with the resolution reserve, all banks and institutions that are members of the deposit insurance scheme pay an annual fee to the Debt Office.
 The fees are then transferred to the deposit insurance fund, which is managed by the Legal, Financial and Administrative Services Agency (Kammarkollegiet).
 If assets in the fund are insufficient to pay compensation, there is a possibility to borrow from the Swedish state.
 Such loans shall be repaid by the subsequent collection of additional fees from institutions.

-The deposit insurance fund’s value amounted to approximately SEK 41.8 billion at the end of 2018.
+The deposit insurance fund’s value amounted to SEK 46,4 billion at the end of 2019.

 The stability fund

 The stability fund was set up in the context of the global financial crisis of 2008 to finance support measures for the financial system.
 The banks and institutions paid annual fees to the fund until 2016, when the stability fee was replaced by the resolution fee.
 Part of the stability fund’s assets were then also transferred to the resolution reserve.
 The stability fund remains in place to finance precautionary government support measures by the Debt Office.

 The stability fund’s value amounted to approximately SEK 40 billion at the end of 2020.